Flexography: Process overview

-The second method uses a computer-guided laser to etch the image onto the printing plate.
-Such a direct laser engraving process is called computer to plate.
-Companies such as AV Flexologic, Glunz & Jensen, XSYS, Esko, Kodak, Polymount, Screen and SPGPrints from The Netherlands are market leaders in manufacturing this type of equipment.
+The second method uses a computer-guided laser to etch the image onto the printing plate or ablate an opaque film layer laminated to the photopolymer surface.
+Such a direct laser engraving or imaging process is called computer to plate.
+Companies such as AV Flexologic, Glunz & Jensen, XSYS, Esko, Kodak, Polymount, Screen, MacDermid and SPGPrints are market leaders in manufacturing this type of equipment.

 The third method is to go through a molding process.
 The first step is to create a metal plate out of the negative of our initial image through an exposition process (followed by an acid bath).
 In the early days the metal used was zinc, leading to the name 'zincos'.
 Later, magnesium was used.
 This metal plate in relief is then used in the second step to create the mold that could be in bakelite board or even glass or plastic, through a first molding process.
 Once cooled, this master mold will press the rubber or plastic compound (under both controlled temperature and pressure) through a second molding process to create the printing plate or cliche.